chaarlee/skills-s09-special-edition-2025-hu/session-03/README.md

 ]
 ```

 **Note**: The response must be ascending ordered by year.
-Years without customers must be omitted.
+Years without new customers must be omitted.

 ### Contracts